Click here to become a CWA Canada Associate Member!

 CWA Associates is a community dedicated to connecting student, volunteer and precarious (intern, temporary, part-time) media workers to each other, and to the resources they need to realize their creative and career goals.
 The free membership program offers members training and networking opportunities, matches members with mentors, raises awareness about workplace rights, and advocates for all media work to be valued and respected.

-We welcome all forms of contingent media workers, including journalists, photographers, copy editors, designers, producers, coders, technicians, and social media makers.
+We welcome all forms of contingent media workers, including journalists, photographers, copy editors, designers, producers, coders, technicians, animators, developers, game workers of all kinds, and social media content creators.
 You could be a student making the transition to the workforce, a worker in transition from one field of work to the media sector, a volunteer at a community media organization, or a media worker trying to re-establish yourself in the Canadian context.

 Learn more about the program or click the drop-down sections below to learn about the work we do to support careers in the media.
 You can also check out the latest program news.